DirckM/App-Template/README.md

 ```

 If you don't do this the user will continiously be redirected to the complete profile screen when they try to access their own profile.
 This is because the user does not have permission to read their own profile.

+Now you can run any manual SQL by just inserting new migrations and adding them to the journal.
+The only problem is that when you want to insert a new trigger you also have to make a new migration.
+So you cannot just put the new trigger in the migration that we already ran.
+So it is handy to keep note of the triggers and the functions and policies by hand next to the migrations so that you know what the current state is

 ##### Step 9: Use in Your App